-\times
+$\times$

-~ 🥪 Add Printer
+~ ᡒ Add Printer

 Printer Sharing

-If you want to share this printe or type a new one.
-The share r er, you must provide a share name.
+er, you must provide a share name.
 You can use the suggested name name will be visible to other network users.

-\odot Do not share this printer
+Do not share this printer

-\bigcirc Share this printer so that or thers on your network can find and use it
+○ Share this printer so that o thers on your network can find and use it

 Share name:

 Location:

 Comment:

-\searrow

 Next Cancel